- Founders in the Cloud

 35 things startups do not need

-Founders say avoid spending money or time on these things
+Founders we spoke to say to avoid spending money or time on these things

 One of the driving factors for the work we do as Startup Advocates is that as former founders, we have the heart to want to help others along that journey.
-That also means sharing the traps entrepreneurs commonly fall into on the path to realizing their big vision.
+That also means sharing the traps entrepreneurs commonly fall into on the path to building their vision.

 Lots of pitfalls and distractions on the way to startup glory

-Therefore, here are 35 things that early-stage startups (think ten or fewer people) should avoid based on feedback from many founders we spoke with.
-Of course as your startup grows, you will need some of these things like an office or a board of directors.
+Therefore, here are 35 things that early-stage startups (think ten or fewer people) should avoid based on feedback from many founders we talked to.
+Of course, as your startup grows, you will need some of these things like an office or a board of directors.
 Most of these are serious, but some are a bit tongue-in-cheek, so enjoy 😅

 Business cards – Biggest waste of paper, I have an entire draw full of them that I never handed out.
-It’s a digital age, so go digital.
+It’s the digital age folks, go digital!

 Office space – COVID taught us we can build amazing things as a fully remote team.
 Save your capital, and avoid the office expense.